matecom57/clusterio/docs/source/cross.rst

          An easy way is just to use the final link of the page/section.
          This works, but it has [some disadvantages](target_to_paragraph):

-Then the reference will be rendered as: `some disadvantages <target to paragraph>`_.

-You can also create _`in-line targets` within an element on your page, allowing you to, for example, reference text *within* a paragraph.

 For example, an in-line target inside a paragraph: